onap/policy-parent/docs/clamp/acm/acm-user-guide.rst

 #. read all AC Definition inProperties/outProperties information by Rest-Api.
 #. update useState, operationalState and outProperties and send to ACM-runtime by Rest-Api.
 #. read all AC instance elements information by Rest-Api.
+#. log of all information for each operation.

 Mock a participant using docker-compose
 ---------------------------------------